AlainPascalFrances/MARMITES/00Readme.txt

 - wxpython                 (www.wxpython.org)
 - h5py                     (code.google.com/p/h5py/)
 Another alternative is to install Python(x,y), see http://code.google.com/p/pythonxy/ and download the installation file at http://ftp.ntua.gr/pub/devel/pythonxy/Python(x,y)-2.7.2.1.exe
+It is also recommended to install a development environment such as PyScripter (http://code.google.com/p/pyscripter/) or Spyder (this last one is already integrated in Python(x,y)).

 STEP2
 Install TortoiseHg (download at http://tortoisehg.bitbucket.org/)